 Are interjections appropriate in academic writing?

-This is the first of two lessons about Interjections.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Interjections.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the major word types such as nouns and verbs